Kiryuumaru/NukeBuildHelpers/docs/PublishEntry.md

 ## AppId

 Sets the app ID of the app.
-All files created on `OutputDirectory` under all `BuildEntry` with the same app ID will propagate on this run.

 ### Definitions